klatka/nc-talk-bot-component/README.md

 #### Step 2

-- Generate a 128-char hex string to use as secret (minimum is 40 chars).
+- Generate a 128-char hex string as a secret (minimum is 40 chars).

 #### Step 3